hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Aggregation vs. sorting
 Sorting is expensive.
 If you can, you should probably avoid it.
-I've seen quite a lot of code that sorts table only to get a maximum of some column, i.e. where simple group by would suffice.
+I've seen quite a lot of code that sorts tables only to get a maximum of some column, i.e., where simple group by would suffice.
 Most often, such queries started out as more complex, and the sorting was originally necessary.

 Let's see this on an example.
+We want to get an id and a timestamp of the latest visit to our website.
 ```sql
 select id,
        timestamp